Course Descriptions

 Modern African-American History

 This project-based, semester long course focuses on the African-American experience from the beginning of the 20th century to the present day.
 Students will explore the social, political, and economic discrimination/segregation of the Jim Crow South and the Great Migration of African Americans to the major cities of the North and West and their experience there.
 We will then look closely at the Civil Rights movement led by Martin Luther King Jr. and the emergence of the Black Power movement led by Malcolm X in the 1960s.
-Finally students will use their historical knowledge to focus on the emergence of a new civil rights movements today and how they are (or are not) building upon previous movements.
+Finally students will use their historical knowledge to focus on the emergence of new civil rights movements today and how they are (or are not) building upon previous movements.
 Throughout the course students will also study the development of a distinct African-American culture and art and how it influenced the overall American culture.

 Modern Asian History